News All Articles

 Brown, who is 272nd on the Official World Golf Ranking, is a long way from lifting silverware but despite the absence of any experience at this level of the sport he was giving no impression of someone getting carried away in the moment.

-"I'm going to try and sort of keep my feet on the ground a bit and take on the job again tomorrow," he said in reply to a question about whether he had a picture of his name on top of the leaderboard.
+"I'm going to try and sort of keep my feet on the ground a bit and take on the job again tomorrow," he said in reply to a question about whether he had a picture of his name on top of the leaderboard after the first round.

 This is a player who won the DP World Tour's ISPS HANDA World Invitational presented by AVIV Clinics as he went on to reach the lucrative season-ending DP World Tour Championship in his rookie campaign last year.